systemslab/popper-paper/paper/paper.md

 list the key reasons why the process of writing scientific papers is so amenable to OSS methodologies.
-The goal of our work is to apply these in the academic setting in order to enjoy from the same benefits.
+The goal of our work is to apply these in the academic setting in order to enjoy from the same
+benefits: building upon the work of others advances the state of the art.
 We use the generic OSS workflow in Figure 1 to guide our discussion.

 ## Version Control